 - You will likely only have a single COM port to choose from under COM port.
 If you have more than one, note the numbers available, unplug the device, and see which number disappears.
 Plug the device back in, and see the number that reappears.
 This will be the correct number to choose.

-- The baud rate field will automatically fill in.
-For Type 1 devices this will be 115200, and for Type 2 and 3 this will be 57600.
+- For Type 1 and Type 2 devices, the baud rate field will automatically fill in.
+For Type 1 devices this will be 115200, and for Type 2 this will be 57600.
+For Type 3 devices, change the number to 57600.

 - You can then click upload:

-- If the process does not work, you can try the other device type, or try unplugging and replugging your device in again, waiting 20 seconds, and trying again.
+- If the process does not work, you can try the other device type, try unplugging and replugging your device in again, waiting 20 seconds, and trying again, and finally you can try changing the Baud rate to the other value.
 If you run into any issues, please reach out.